bugsnag/bugsnag-js/packages/react-native/UPGRADING.md

 In each of your native projects you need to initialize Bugsnag.
 This was optional before, but it means that now crashes before the JS layer loads will always be caught.

-To facilitate this, and to get Bugsnag started as early as possible, most configuration can only be done in the native layer.
+To facilitate this, and to get Bugsnag started as early as possible, most configuration can only be done in the iOS and Android projects.
 Some JS-specific options are allowed in the JS layer.

 ##### iOS